joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Unit Testing</summary>
-<p>Understand the importance of writing unit tests.
+<p>We expect fellows to understand the importance of writing unit tests.
 Be familiar with XCTest.</p>
 <ul>
 <li>Test cases and Test methods</li>
 <li>Test Assertions</li>